 - Including quotes, bullet-points, and tables in the content

-- Use short sentences preferably with active voice
+- Use short sentences preferably with an active voice

 - Increase engagement by including infographics, images, and videos in the content